danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

             ###############################################################################

+            # the exchange and anisotropy solvers can be turned off, in this case only the
+            # energies upon rotations are meaningful
+            EvaluateEnergies = True
             # the calculation of J and K from the energy derivations, either Fit or Grogupy
             ExchangeSolver          Fit
             AnisotropySolver        Fit